badlogicmanpreet/triton_flash_attention/README.md

 One of the most fascinating examples is how **Flash Attention** is implemented.
 If you’ve ever wondered how large models handle attention efficiently without running into memory bottlenecks, Triton gives you the tools (and joy!) to see it firsthand.
 The implementation of [Triton Flash Attention](/src/triton/fused_attention.py) is a sleek, low-level dance of parallelism and precision based on the cutting edge **Flash Attention v2** algorithm from [Tri Dao](https://tridao.me/publications/flash2/flash2.pdf), which itself is an evolution of the original breakthrough described in [this paper](https://arxiv.org/abs/2205.14135).

 If you love AI, performance, or just the magic of computing this is your playground.

+## **Acknowledgments**

+A heartfelt thank you to **[Tri Dao](https://tridao.me/publications/flash2/flash2.pdf)** and **Umar Jamil**, your brilliant work on Flash Attention laid the groundwork for everything shared above.
+Your code wasn’t just a reference, it was the learning curve, the inspiration, and the engine behind my understanding.

+A huge shoutout to **[Lambda Cloud’s GPU instances](https://cloud.lambdalabs.com/)** my goto training environment for powerful and efficient computing.

+Love for AI, that's all that matters!